ARogueOtaku/files/README.md

-# This is a Storage Repository to store random files I need anytime.
+# This is a Storage Repository to store random files.

 ### Download any file and place in appropriate position with this command in bash: